8fold/site-joshbruce.com/content-root/public/essays-and-editorials/webdev/absolute-beginners/what-you-like/content.md

 # What you like

+{!! dateblock !!}

-Life is too short and too long to spend it doing crap you don't like because you feel like you *need* to for some reason.
+Life's too short and too long to spend it doing crap you don't like because you feel like you *need* to for some reason.

 Some people really like creating user interfaces with [.Hypertext Markup Language](HTML), some people would rather use a tool to make that happen.
 Some people like styling things with [.Cascading Stylesheets](CSS), some people would rather use a tool.
 Some people don't like either and would rather use a template made by someone else.

 Some people want to make content and don't want to mess with any of that.
-Some people want to take someone else's content (or their one bit of content) and experiment with ways to change the look, feel, and experience.
+Some people want to take someone else's content (or their one bit of content) and experiment with ways to change the look, feel, and experience (a la [CSS Zen Garden](http://www.csszengarden.com)).

 Some people like administering servers.
 They love optimizing and optimizing, and they couldn't care less about what's being served on the hardware.